Alan Moore's "V for Vendetta" Analysis

 V for Vendetta is written for mature audiences (mainly adults).
 Because the novel deals with adult subject matter (i.e., rape, murder, fascism, anarchy, prostitution, etc.), it could be deemed unsuitable for children.
 Children may enjoy the graphic style, but they may not fully comprehend the symbolic, political narrative.
 There is nudity, violence, and other larger, philosophical ideas, which also may be too advanced for younger readers.
 Scholarly references like Pynchon, Beethoven, and others make this novel academic.

 Through this graphic novel, Alan Moore provokes his readers to question power and authority in our society.
 He compares fascism and anarchy, using symbolic names for the different institutions, which rule our society.
 It makes the reader question the type of world they want to live in: The Land of Do-As-You-Please (freedom) or The Land of Take-What-You-Want (Chaos).
 Through scholarly references, Moore describes a world in which one, ambiguous individual takes control and acts out against the government.

-This powerful piece of graphic literature delivers a narrative that inspires people to stand up for their rights, while considering the consequences of action.
+This powerful piece of graphic literature delivers a narrative that inspires people to stand up for their rights while considering the consequences of their actions.
 V shows the reader that in order to gain freedom and independence, first comes destruction and eventually chaos.
 We are left to decide at the end of the novel whether he made the right choices.
 Through determining our own opinions of V, we can discover our own ideologies that influence our status in society.